-On October 18, 2012 the Corporation completed its initial public offering and received approval from the TSX Venture Exchange to list its common shares on the TSX-V as a Tier 1 Mining Issuer and began trading under the symbol WLF.
+On October 18, 2012, the Corporation completed its initial public offering and received approval from the TSX Venture Exchange to list its common shares on the TSX-V as a Tier 1 Mining Issuer and began trading under the symbol WLF.

-Quarterly Operational Highlights
+Quarterly and Year-End Operational Highlights

 Wolfden Resources Corporation is engaged in the exploration and development of mineral properties in North America.
 Its principal focus is on advancing its wholly owned high-grade (Zn, Pb, Cu, Ag, Au) VMS Pickett Mountain Project in Maine, USA (the "Project").
-Located close to excellent infrastructure, the Corporation plans to complete sufficient exploration, definition and expansion drilling and various technical studies in order to demonstrate the economic potential for an underground mining scenario on the Project.
+Located close to excellent infrastructure, the Corporation has applied for a rezoning application to allow for the permitting, construction, operation and reclamation of a state of the art, small foot print underground metallic mineral mine in a manner that is fully protective of the environment.
+Upon a rezoning approval, the Corporation intends to complete sufficient definition drilling and various technical studies in order to complete a mine permitting process for the Project.